Energy in Qatar: Crude oil

 Qatar's exploration of the oil market began around 1923, when its own pearl diving market took a hit with the entry of Japan's cultivated pearls into the market.
 Qatar's first oil discovery was made in late 1930s with oil deposits found in Dukhan field.
 Since then, Qatar claims to have 1.5% of global oil reserves, while producing 2% of the global oil economy.

 In 2015, Qatar was ranked as the 17th top producer of crude oil worldwide at an approximate 1.532 million bbl/day.
 In 2013, Qatar also ranked as the 11th top exporter of crude oil at an approximate 1.303 million bbl/day.
 With high production of crude oil, Qatar is one of the few countries that has little crude oil dependence on other countries for domestic energy consumption.
 While Qatar does not import any crude oil, it does, however, import approximately 2,555 bbl/day of refined petroleum products.
-The following table depicts how much oil each sector of Qatar's economy consumes in 1000 tonnes in the year 2014, notice how all of the oil products used within in Qatar are from refined petroleum sources.
+The following table depicts how much oil each sector of Qatar's economy consumes in 1000 tonnes in the year 2014, notice how all of the oil products used in Qatar are from refined petroleum sources.

 The sectors of the economy which consume the most of oil - based fuels for energy usage are transport and residential.
 This is due to Qatar's limited resources related to agriculture, forestry, and fishing since it has primarily desert terrain.
 And while oil consumption for energy usage has quadrupled since 2000, the proportions for which each sector consumes oil has been consistent.